Key Takeaways

 How often should I water spider plants?

-Do spider plants need a lot of light in the winter?
+Do spider plants need a lot of light in winter?

 Do spider plants need a lot of water?